Joe W. Kelly

 General Joe William Kelly (January 19, 1910 - July 8, 1979) was a U.S. Air Force general and Commander, Military Air Transport Service (MATS).
 He was the first four-star commander of MATS, and was commander at the time the command was transitioning to jet aircraft.
 In 1961 he personally piloted the first jet aircraft assigned to MATS on its maiden voyage from the Boeing factory at Renton, Washington, to MATS Eastern Transport Air Force at McGuire Air Force Base, New Jersey.
 During Kelly's time as commander, MATS was involved in Operation Deep Freeze, the Cuban Missile Crisis, and the Congo airlift.
 During his tenure, he compiled nearly 1,700 hours in the air from inspecting units, bringing his service total to nearly 9,700 flying hours.

 General Kelly was born in Waverly, Indiana, in 1910.
 He was graduated from high school in Martinsville, Indiana, in 1927 and attended DePauw University in Greencastle, Indiana, for one year where he became a member of Beta Theta Pi fraternity.
 In 1928 he entered the United States Military Academy at West Point, New York, and graduated in June 1932 as a second lieutenant in the Infantry.

 After completing flying school in 1933, General Kelly was assigned to the 94th Pursuit Squadron at Selfridge Field, Michigan, the same unit to which Captain Eddie Rickenbacker was assigned in World War I. From February to May 1934, General Kelly was an air mail pilot for the Army Air Corps, flying from Newark, New Jersey and Columbus, Ohio.
 Later he instructed student pilots at Randolph Field, Texas.

 Transferred to Santiago, Chile, in 1940, he was a member of the U.S. Military Mission there for three years.
 He returned to MacDill Field, Florida for six months and in June 1943 was transferred to the European theater.
-In January 1944, now a full colonel, he became commander of the 386th Bomb Group (Medium), 9th Air Force, a B-26 medium bomber unit.
+In January 1944, now a full colonel, he became commander of the 386th Bomb Group (Medium), 9th Air Force, a Martin B-26 Marauder medium bomber unit.
 While under Kelly's command, the group attained the highest record of any B-26 unit in the European theater in number of successful sorties flown, tonnage of bombs dispatched, and enemy aircraft destroyed while at the same time maintaining the highest bombing accuracy score.